CumulusNetworks/docs/content/cumulus-linux-51/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ## Print Route Trace with traceroute

-`traceroute` tracks the route that packets take from an IP network on their way to a given host.
+Use `traceroute` to track the route that packets take from an IP network on their way to a given host.
 See `man traceroute` for details.

 To track the route to an IPv4 host: